xinwenfu/VChat_LTER/README.md

 2. Attach VChat: There are two options!
    1. (Optional) When the VChat is already Running.
-        1. Click File -> Attach
+        1. Click File -> Attach.

 			<img src="Images/I2a.png" width=200>

-		2. Select VChat
+		2. Select VChat.

 			<img src="Images/I2b.png" width=500>

    2. When VChat is not already Running -- This is the most reliable option!
-        1. Click File -> Open, Navigate to VChat
+        1. Click File -> Open, Navigate to VChat.

 			<img src="Images/I3-1.png" width=800>

-        2. Click "Debug -> Run"
+        2. Click Debug -> Run.

 			<img src="Images/I3-2.png" width=800>